GCdePaula/lua_optimizer/doc/doc.md

 until condition
 ```

-After the second line, we know that `x` and `y` have the lattice element `0`.
-However, at first, we cannot know that `x` and `y` continue to be constant inside the loop, because the loop assigns to them.
-In comes the optimistic assumption: we assume `x` and `y` remain unchanged.
+After the second statement, we know that `x` and `y` have the lattice element `0`.
+When we get to the loop, we don't from which edge the program reached that point.
+The abstract interpretation performing the meet between all variables of all incident states, and continues with the resulting state.

 Let's start with `x`.
-Inside the loop, before the first statement, we assume `x` continues to have the lattice element `0`.
-This may not be true because we might reach that point from the bottom of the loop (the back edge), and `x` might carry a different value from there.
-After that first statement, `x` has the lattice element `1`.
+On the first iteration, we perform the meet between the element of `x` coming from the preceding assignment (`0`) and the element of `x` coming from the back edge (Top, as the analysis hasn't reached that point yet).
+Meet between Top and `0` is `0`, so we continue our analysis as if `x` is `0`.
+We may find out that is not true later in the analysis.

+After that first statement, `x` has the lattice element `1` because we assign the value `1` to `x`.
 When we reach the bottom, as `condition` is not known, we need to consider the possibility of repeating the loop's body.
-Back at the loop's top we reach a conflict.

-The lattice element of `x` can be `0` (if it came from outside the loop) or `1` (if it came from the back edge).
+Back at the loop's top, we perform the meet operator again.
+Now the lattice element of `x` can be `0` (if it came from outside the loop) or `1` (if it came from the back edge).

 The meet operator between the elements `0` and `1` is Bottom.
 As such, we come to the conclusion our first assumption was incorrect: `x` is not constant at the loop's top.
 If we were to add `print` there, the value of `x` would depend on which iteration the loop is at.
 However, after the first assignment, `x` goes back to having a known value.
 So, at that point, our assumption was correct: `x` is constant at the print statement.

 Now, let's analyse `y`.
+On the first iteration, we perform the meet between the element of `y` coming from the preceding assignment (`0`) and the element of `y` coming from the back edge (Top, as the analysis hasn't reached that point yet).
+Meet between Top and `0` is `0`, so we continue our analysis as if `y` is `0`.
+We may find out that is not true later in the analysis.

-Inside the loop, before the second statement, we assume `y` continues to have the lattice element `0`.
-After that statement, `y` has the lattice element `1`, because we assign to `y` the value of `y` (which, under our assumption, is `0`) plus `1`.
+After second statement, `y` has the lattice element `1`, because we assign to `y` the value of `y` (which, at this point, is `0`) plus `1`.
 When we reach the bottom, as `condition` is not known, we need to consider the possibility of repeating the loop's body.
-Back at the top we reach a conflict.

-The lattice element of `y` can be `0` (if it came from outside the loop) or `1` (if it came from the back edge).
-The meet operator between the lattice elements `0` and `1` is Bottom.
+Back at the loop's top, we perform the meet operator again.
+Now the lattice element of `y` can be `0` (if it came from outside the loop) or `1` (if it came from the back edge).

+The meet operator between the elements `0` and `1` is Bottom.
 As such, we come to the conclusion our first assumption was incorrect: `y` is not constant at the loop's top.
 Differently from `x`, however, `y` remains not constant after the second statement, because we are assigning to it a value that is, itself, not constant before that statement.
-So, at that point, our first assumption was also incorrect: `y` is not constant before the print statement.
+So, at that point, our first assumption was also incorrect: `y` is not constant at the print statement.

 Let's look into a more interesting example, from Click et al [3]: